wyb9902/FMID/README.md

 ~~~

 ### Acknowledgments
 Our code is developed based on ChaIR.
-We thank the awesome work provided by ChaIR[](https://github.com/c-yn/ChaIR).
+We thank the awesome work provided by ChaIR https://github.com/c-yn/ChaIR.
 And great thanks to editors and anonymous reviewers for future useful feedback.

 ## Contact